tessz1/tessz1/README.md

 ### 👨‍💻 About me :

-I am a full-stack developer based in Russia.
+I am a frontend developer based in Russia.

 - 👁️ At the moment, I am actively learning Golang and working on my own project.